Confession: For two years, I paid for a website that doesn’t exist.

 If you’re paying for a website you’re not working on, paying for Adobe Creative Cloud to design a book cover for a book you’re not writing or otherwise investing in neglected projects, cancel those services and save your money.

 But what if you have difficulty determining if your projects have a future?

 It’s not really about whether there’s a future.
 It’s about how distant that future is.

-If you were managing a department, could you justify the spending to corporate?
-If you survived on donations, could you convince donors to continue funding the project?
+If you were managing a department of somone else’s business, could you justify the spending to corporate?
+If you survived on donations or investment, could you convince donors and investors to continue funding the project?